 However, we do not recommend being supervised by anyone other than a Driver and Vehicle Standards Agency (DVSA) Approved Driving Instructor (ADI) until you have learnt all the basics of driving.
 Your family and friends may not have the patience, knowledge, experience, skill and a dual controlled car which is needed to keep yourself and others safe.Apply for a provisional licence online

-When you pass a category A or B test, you'll be given a full licence for the category for which you have passed.
-Category A is for motorbike, and category B is for cars and vans up to 3,500kg (or 3.5 tonnes).
+When you pass a category A or B test, you'll be given a full driving licence for the category that you have passed.
+Category A is for a motorbike and category B is for cars and light vans up to 3,500kg (3.5 tonnes).
 The full driving licence will normally have provisional entitlements for other categories.
-An example is; You passed the category B practical driving test and will still have category A provisional entitlement if you've not yet passed a category A riding test.
+Provisional entitlement for other categories is in lowercase letters on the full driving licence.
+See section 9 on the image below.

 Up until October 2014 the vehicle tax was known as a tax disc.
 The tax disc was a circular piece of paper which had the vehicle details, a unique serial number and an expiry date.
 This was commonly displayed in the bottom nearside of the front windscreen.

 As of October 2014 the government stopped issuing paper tax discs.
-When you purchase vehicle tax it's stored on a database which can be checked easily using just the vehicle number plate.
+When you purchase vehicle tax it's stored on a database which can be checked easily using just the vehicle registration plate.

 When keeping a vehicle on the road (NOT SORN), it must have valid vehicle tax.
 The easiest way to tax your vehicle is to do it online.
 You'll need the reference number found on one of the following documents; V5C, V5C/2 or V11, V85/1-HGV

-If you do not plan to use the vehicle you must keep it off the road.
+If you do not plan to use the vehicle, you must keep it off the road.
 You may keep it on your driveway, in your garage or on private land.
 To do this you must make a Statutory Off Road Notification (SORN).
-Whilst your vehicle is off road and SORN, you do not need a valid MOT or vehicle insurance as you are not keeping it on a public road.
+Whilst your vehicle is off road and SORN, you do not need a valid MOT or vehicle insurance as you're not keeping it on a public road.
+Vehicle tax & SORN are not transferable when you sell your vehicle.

 NOTE: If you have just purchased the vehicle, you'll need the green new keeper's slip (V5C/2) to tax it.
 You will need to tax it and have valid motor insurance for it before you drive it away.
 The vehicle tax is not transferable to the new keeper when the vehicle is purchased, so the new keeper must tax it immediately upon purchase.